 (The view from Michaelerplatz square)

-Put the word imperial in front of even the most banal of buildings and it immediately turns the location into something rather more impressive than you might otherwise expect.
+Put the word imperial in front of even the most banal-sounding building, and the location immediately becomes rather more impressive than you might otherwise expect.

-So it is with the Stallburg, ostensibly a set of “old stables” right in the very centre of Vienna.
-But notably imperial stables.
+Like with the Stallburg: ostensibly a set of “old stables” right in the very centre of Vienna.

-The building appeared in the 1560s as a four-sided arcade design surrounding a courtyard, though the location had already been in use in Roman times (and possibly earlier).
+The building appeared in the 1560s as a four-sided arcade design surrounding a courtyard, though the land had already been in use in Roman times (and possibly earlier).

 (The inner courtyard)